At the end of 2022, Dark Sky API shut down, leaving a significant gap in the weather API market.

 Tomorrow.io also provides data you might not expect to get from a Dark Sky Weather API alternative, including:

-- Air quality – Understanding how the air pollution impacts health
+- Air Quality – Data that helps you understand how increased air pollution impacts health

 - Pollen – Tracking multiple types of pollen depending on your area

 - Road risk – A scoring system to help you navigate through and around treacherous roads